-- Promote the conference, celebration and meeting facilities. - > Advertise regular and on- off events. - Promote the café. - Give information about community groups operating at the centre - > Advertise availability in rentable office space.
+- Promote the conference, celebration and meeting facilities. - > Advertise regular and one- off events including third party events held at The Rufus Centre - > Provide booking link to Ticketsolve booking platform for FTC and Rufus events. - Promote the Rendezvous Café. - > Give information about community groups operating at the centre - > Advertise availability of rentable office space. - Provide links to tenants based at centre.